IPCS INCHEM Home

 Auto-ignition temperature: >450 °C

 The substance is very toxic to aquatic organisms.
 The substance may cause long-term effects in the aquatic environment.
-It is strongly advised that this substance does not enter the environment.
+It is strongly advised not to let the chemical enter into the environment.

 NOTES